CRobeck/instrument-amdgpu-kernels/README.md

 8 _Z6kerneli InjectAMDGCNSharedMemTtrace/readWriteBC.cpp:24:26
 9 _Z6kerneli InjectAMDGCNSharedMemTtrace/readWriteBC.cpp:24:26
 ```
-The compiler has choosen to unrolled the loops.
+The compiler has choosen to unrolled the loops in the kernel.
 Therefore, in this case, multiple s_ttracedata will be associated with the same source code line, but a different loop index.

 Looking at the instrumented-amdgcn-isa.log file we can see the desire ASM instructions inserted correctly, before each ds_read and ds_write instruction, in the ISA.
 And, that the total number of s_ttracedata matches the number of indexes output from the pass.